 On June 22, 2020, we entered into an \$18.0 million 15-year credit facility loan agreement (the "Building Term Loan").
-The proceeds of the Building Term Loan were used to finance the purchase of a building adjacent to our leased facilities in Livermore, California.
+The proceeds of the Building Term Loan were used to purchase a building adjacent to our leased facilities in Livermore, California.
+On May 19, 2023, we amended the Building Term Loan, replacing the benchmark reference rate London Interbank Offered Rate ("LIBOR") with the term Secured Overnight Financing Rate ("SOFR"), with no change to the amount or timing of contractual cash flows.

-The Building Term Loan bears interest at a rate equal to the applicable LIBOR rate plus 1.75% per annum.
+The Building Term Loan bears interest at a rate equal to the applicable SOFR rate, plus 0.1148%, plus 1.75% per annum.
 Interest payments are payable in monthly installments over a fifteen-year period.
-The interest rate at April 1, 2023 was 4.66%.
-As of April 1, 2023, the balance outstanding pursuant to the Building Term Loan was \$15.2 million.
+The interest rate at July 1, 2023 was 5.17%.
+As of July 1, 2023, the balance outstanding pursuant to the Building Term Loan was \$15.0 million.

-On March 17, 2020, we entered into a forward starting interest rate swap agreement to hedge the interest payments on the Building Term Loan for the notional amount of \$18.0 million, and an amortization period that matches the debt.
+On March 17, 2020, we entered into an interest rate swap agreement to hedge the interest payment on the Building Term Loan for the notional amount of \$18.0 million, and an amortization period that matches the debt.
 As future levels of LIBOR over the life of the loan are uncertain, we entered into this interest-rate swap agreement to hedge the exposure in interest rate risks associated with movement in LIBOR rates.
-By entering into the agreement, we converted a floating interest rate of one-month LIBOR plus 1.75% into a fixed interest rate of 2.75%.
-As of April 1, 2023, the notional amount of the loan that is subject to this interest rate swap is \$15.2 million.
+By entering into the agreement, we converted a floating-rate interest at one-month LIBOR plus 1.75% into a fixed-rate interest at 2.75%.
+This agreement was amended on May 19, 2023 to replace the benchmark reference rate LIBOR with the term SOFR to match the Building Term Loan agreement (as amended).
+After the amendment, the interest rate swap continues to convert our floating-rate interest into a fixed-rate at 2.75%.
+As of July 1, 2023, the notional amount of the loan that is subject to this interest rate swap is \$15.0 million.